-Two days ago, on the full moon, there was a blackbytes airdrop.
-If you signed a message with a BTC address before the deadline on 9th of July, you received free bytes and some hours later also some blackbytes.
+Every couple of weeks, always on the full moon, the blackbytes airdrops were happening.
+If you signed a message with a BTC address before the deadline, you received free [giga]bytes and some hours later also some [giga]blackbytes.

 While the bytes can be traded on Bittrex (by millions as GBYTE), the blackbytes aren’t traded anywhere.
 To trade these for bytes you need to sign up to the byteball slack channel via the autoinviter here and head to #trading_blackbyte channel.
 The channel has a bot that works as an order book by Gigabyte per Gigablackbyte: